dstpierre/lcsk/README.md

 This is ambitious, but I've built two big SaaS in the last 2 years, LeadFuze and [Roadmap](https://roadmap.space) so I'm confident about this one.

+This project is the main web application where agent talk to visitor and manage everything.

 ### What's the overall initial planned functionalities

 #### Website/in-app messenger